KingFelix/Emerald/_posts/2019-10-02-takeaway-evans-developer-marketing-conf.md

 <strong>- 60% of developers will not click on a tracking URL</strong>

 <strong>- Search ads are the most effective way to get in front of them</strong>
-[comment] This was a big surprise to me, I didn't actually belive it until we had a Q/A session with a developer focus group.
+[comment] This was a big surprise to me, I didn't believe it until we had a Q/A session with a developer focus group.
 One of the attendees brought it up and they agreed that search ads are valuable when they are looking for a new solution.
-The rational was interesting as well, they believed that companies that are paying to have their solution appear infront of them have resources, which is a good indicator that they will be around for a long time.
+The rational was interesting as well, they believed that companies that are paying to have their solution appear in front of them have resources, which is a good indicator that they will be around for a long time.

 <em>Side Note: During our Q/A there were several instances where the developer focus group expressed distrust in 'startup' or new solutions.</em>

 <strong>- Newsletters are the most appreciated form of marketing</strong>

-<strong>- Vendors are trusted as most credible source of info on new technologies</strong>
+<strong>- Vendors are trusted as the most credible source of info on new technologies</strong>

 <strong>- 60% off technical audience members influence purchasing decisions</strong>